ome/ngff-spec/specification.md

     - Units for "time" axes: 'attosecond', 'centisecond', 'day', 'decisecond', 'exasecond', 'femtosecond', 'gigasecond', 'hectosecond', 'hour', 'kilosecond', 'megasecond', 'microsecond', 'millisecond', 'minute', 'nanosecond', 'petasecond', 'picosecond', 'second', 'terasecond', 'yoctosecond', 'yottasecond', 'zeptosecond', 'zettasecond'
 - MAY contain the field "longName".
 The value MUST be a string, and can provide a longer name or description of an axis and its properties.

-The "axes" are used as part of [[#multiscale-md]].
+The "axes" are used as part of [multiscales metadata](multiscales-md).
 The length of "axes" MUST be equal to the number of dimensions of the arrays that contain the image data.

 The "dimension_names" attribute MUST be included in the `zarr.json` of the Zarr array of a multiscale level and MUST match the names in the "axes" metadata.